khaleel737/khaleel737.github.io/content/links.md

 ## SQL

 - [The Best Medium-Hard Data Analyst SQL Interview Questions](https://quip.com/2gwZArKuWk7W) -- There are some great interactive SQL tutorials out there, such as [SQLBolt](https://sqlbolt.com/) and [Select Star SQL](https://selectstarsql.com/), but this one takes the cake due to its complexity.
 [The Ultimate SQL guide](https://count.co/canvas/pB7iGb4yyi2) is a comprehensive guide made with Count.
+- [Bypassing airport security via SQL injection](https://ian.sh/tsa) -- A ~~fun~~ dangerous example of what can happen when you don't sanitize your inputs.

 ## Programming